youssef-js/CREATE_Automated_Paper_Ream_Opener_Final/README.md

 Special thanks to Professor Chen, Feldblyun, Yeung, and the University at Albany’s Chemistry Department for sponsoring this project.

-Developed in ECE442: Systems Analysis & Design in the Electrical & Computer Engineering Department.
+Developed in ECE490: Design Lab; in the Electrical & Computer Engineering Department.